mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 either prints the selected processes (the default) or executes certain actions on them.

+If no :option:`--age` or ``--match-xxx`` options are given, the utility selects all processes.

+Processes that can be seen and killed are subject to whether the account used to connect to the server has the **PROCESS** and **SUPER** privileges.
+Without **PROCESS**, the account cannot see processes belonging to other accounts Without **SUPER**, the account cannot kill processes belonging to other accounts

 To specify how to display output, use one of the following values with the :option:`--format` option: